 Biodiversity Assessment, Monitoring and Conservation Program

-The Biodiversity Assessment, Monitoring and Conservation Program (BAMCP) focused on research, monitoring, conservation and educational programs around natural gas development operations in a 6,110 square-kilometer mosaic of forest and riverine habitats within the Urubamba and Camisea River Basins.
+The Biodiversity Assessment, Monitoring and Conservation Program (BAMCP) is focused on research, monitoring, conservation and educational programs around natural gas development operations in a 6,110 square-kilometer mosaic of forest and riverine habitats within the Urubamba and Camisea River Basins.
 The program was active from 2010 to 2014.
 The Smithsonian Conservation Biology Institute's Center for Conservation and Sustainability (CSS) partnered with the company conducting petroleum development in the area, along with Peruvian government entities and other stakeholders, to demonstrate that with sound planning, commitment and creative thinking, biodiversity conservation in tropical forest environments can minimize the impacts of a company's operations.
 Specific objectives of the BAMCP were to: